Mobility-Aware Routing and Caching: A Federated Learning Assisted Approach: Concluding Remarks and Future Directions

-We developed mobility-aware routing and caching strategies for dense small-cell networks based on the FL framework.
-To optimize the routing and cache placement, we first formulated a network cost minimization problem, which is NP-hard.
-To tackle this problem, we first proposed an approach by which SBSs learn the pedestrian density and request density.
-Afterward, based on the predictions, we developed a greedy algorithm to optimize the cache placement and to minimize the network cost.
-Numerical results revealed that our proposed cache placement is a near-optimal solution for improving the CE performance while ensuring a minimum network cost.
+We developed mobility-aware routing and caching strategies for resource-constrained small-cell networks in an FL framework.
+To jointly optimize the routing and cache placement, we first formulated the NP-hard network cost minimization problem.
+To address the complexity issue, we first proposed an approach by which the SBSs learn the pedestrian density and request density.
+Afterward, based on the predictions, a greedy algorithm optimizes the cache placement and minimizes the network cost.
+Numerical results established that our proposed method yields a near-optimal solution.

 Potential future works include the extension of our proposal in the following directions:\\ (i) Integrating energy-efficient real-time routing architectures using machine learning methods to reduce the routing overhead \cite{tavli2011energy} and discovery latency \cite{imielinski1996mobile} in mobile edge networks.\\ (ii) Allowing for time-variant popularity (i.e., dynamic content library), which renders learning, prediction, and energy-efficient network performance challenging.\\ (iii) Finally, it is essential to investigate a proper offloading of the learning tasks to potential participants, under constraints such as spectrum scarcity, transmission latency, and the like. \begin{appendices}